dnesting/dnesting/resume.md

 # David Nesting

-david.nesting@gmail.com
-Washington, DC
+david.nesting@gmail.com, Washington, DC

-I am an engineering leader, with an emphasis in complex systems, resiliency, and solving problems.
+I am an engineering leader, with an emphasis in complex systems, reliability and resiliency, and solving problems.
 My superpowers include working with empathy, communicating with non-technical leaders, and adapting.
 I enjoy edge cases, adversarial thinking, and being hands-on.
 My interests range from hacking electronics to public policy.

 ## Qualifications

-- Can effectively lead small task forces and large product delivery teams
+- Can effectively lead small incident response task forces and large product delivery teams
 - Can understand, build, and troubleshoot complex systems at all layers of the stack
 - Can write efficient and readable code (Go, Python, others)